Snow

 The OBT

-Two years previously I had spent a month in Orlando waiting for an appointment at a consulate there to get a 4-year visa for Mexico (which is a different story).
+Two years previously I spent a month in Orlando waiting for an appointment at a consulate there to get a 4-year visa for Mexico (which is a different story).
 At that time I’d stayed mostly in a cheap hotel on the notorious Orange Blossom Trail.
 It was a funky place, but as I was the only one staying in the wing at the far end of the property, it was quiet.
 This time, however, things did not work out well there, so I shifted to the Orlando Palms, a few blocks away, and was lucky to get a decent room close to reception.

 Bed